Rurouni Kenshin: Restoration: Character changes

-Watsuki said that Yahiko had the most growth out of all the characters in Restoration.
-Although originally created to have a child's perspective since Rurouni Kenshin was a shōnen manga with a 30-something-year-old main character, in reality Weekly Shōnen Jump's main demographic was middle school and high school kids, slightly older than Yahiko.
-Additionally, Watsuki's readers were even older than that.
-The author suspects his intentions might have been misguided, so Yahiko evolves through the story this time.
-The biggest changes in his appearance are his hair and eyes; the former was made shorter so as not to be so similar to Sanosuke's, and the latter see his pupils drawn smaller with a more menacing look in the first half, to make his growth more apparent.
+Watsuki stated that Yahiko underwent the most growth in Restoration.
+Originally created to provide a child's perspective in a shōnen manga with an adult protagonist, the realization that Weekly Shōnen Jump's main demographic was middle and high school students—slightly older than Yahiko—and that his readers were older still, led Watsuki to evolve the character through the story.
+Yahiko's hair was shortened to distinguish it from Sanosuke's, and his pupils were drawn smaller with a more menacing look in the first half to make his growth more apparent.

-With Sanosuke, the author struggled most with how much of his Sekihō Army background to include, because, although unrelated to the story, it is a big part of his character.
-He ultimately only touched on it due to length restrictions, which he said was disappointing.
-The most notable change in his appearance is the addition of red knuckle gloves, to emphasize that he is a bare-knuckle fighter.
-Watsuki also added a "touch" of Kamen Rider 2.
+For Sanosuke, Watsuki struggled with how much of his Sekihō Army background to include, as it was a major part of his character but unrelated to the story.
+Length restrictions led to only a brief mention, which Watsuki found disappointing.
+The most notable visual change is the addition of red knuckle gloves to emphasize his bare-knuckle fighting style, along with a "touch" of Kamen Rider 2.